CODING-CLUB-CUCEK/WebDevelopmentBootcamp2023/CONTRIBUTE.md

 1. Inside your semester folder, create a new folder with your name.
 2. Navigate to the folder you just created.
-3. Create your personal portfolio website using the knowledge you have gained so far in the bootcamp.
+3. Create your personal portfolio website using the knowledge you have gained so far in the boot camp.

 ## Stage Your Changes